Shubodh/shubodh.github.io/_posts/2020-08-15-mobile-robot-navigate.md

 description: "This resource is a series of detailed notes on mobile robotics concepts.
 The content is organized under three main umbrella topics: Geometric Transformations and Mapping, Optimization Techniques in Robotics, and Visual Perception and Camera Calibration."
 ---

-> **Find the home page of this course here**: [Least Squares Optimization in Vision and Robotics: A Generic Formulation](https://saishubodh.notion.site/Mobile-Robotics-Navigating-from-Theory-to-Application-0b65a9c20edd4081978f4ffad917febb?pvs=4).
+> **Find the home page of this course here**: [Mobile Robotics: Navigating from Theory to Application](https://saishubodh.notion.site/Mobile-Robotics-Navigating-from-Theory-to-Application-0b65a9c20edd4081978f4ffad917febb?pvs=4).

 This resource is a series of detailed notes on mobile robotics concepts.
 The content is organized under three main umbrella topics: **Geometric Transformations and Mapping**, **Optimization Techniques in Robotics**, and **Visual Perception and Camera Calibration**.
 Each of these sections is designed to provide a comprehensive understanding from basic principles to implementations, supported by visually appealing and LaTeX-enhanced content along with a modern interactive user interface in Notion.